WillsonPat/speechma-tts-simple-cli/README.md

 ## Usage

+- The program supports various command line parameters and further customisation via a settings.json file.
+- The program has the current working modes:
-- The program will prompt you to enter the text you wish to convert to speech.
-You can input multiline text by pressing Enter after each line.
-To finish, type an empty line and press Enter.
+  - Interacive mdoe: This is the default mode.
+You will be promped to enter the text that you wish to convert to speech.
+You can input multiple lines by pressing enter after each line.
+Each line is processed individually.
+Pressing enter on an empty line or pressing Ctrl + C exits the program.
+  - Single string mode: Passing a string via the settings `text` property or `--text` command line argument will acivate this mode.
+The program will automtically process the provided string and exit.
+  - File mode: Passing a file via the settings `file` property or `--file` command line argument will activate this mode.
+In this mode, the program will read the proide file and, by default, process it as a whole before exiting.
+This can be changed by passing the `--fileMonitor` command line argument or "fileMonitor" property in the settings file.
+It can have the following values:
+    - `once`: Default mode.
+The file contents are read once and processed.
+The program will exit right after.
+    - `updates`: The file contents are read and processed after every subsequent update.
+The program will not exit until the user terminates it, such as by pressing "Ctrl+C".
+- The voices to use can be selected either:
-- You will then be asked to choose the voice you want to use from the available options.
+  - interactively: you will be asked for the language, country, and gender before being presented with a list of available voices
+  - automatically: by setting the`voice` property in the settings file or the `--voice` command line argument, the program will select the desired voice.
+Voices are selected by internal id which can be identified either when selecting the voide in interacive mode or by inspecting `voices.json` file.
-- The program will process the input text, split it into chunks if needed, and send the chunks to the Speechma API for conversion into speech.
+- When processing input text, the program will split it into chunks if needed, and send the chunks to the Speechma API for conversion into speech.
-- The resulting audio will, by default, be played directly without hitting the disk.
+- The resulting audio will, by default, be played directly without hitting the disk (subject to pydub's limitations).

 ## Files